winsonc7/CS224G/README.md

 ## 1. Obtain OpenAI/ElevenLabs API keys and set ElevenLabs audio agent ID

-To run the agent, you'll need a OpenAI API key, ElevenLabs API key, and set the audio agent ID: (aB08fUqZnmePxNvmkWTM) The audio agent is configured at [https://elevenlabs.io/app/talk-to?agent_id=aB08fUqZnmePxNvmkWTM]
+To run the agent, you'll need a OpenAI API key, ElevenLabs API key, and set the audio agent ID (aB08fUqZnmePxNvmkWTM).

+Chat with the agent directly in the browser [here](https://elevenlabs.io/app/talk-to?agent_id=aB08fUqZnmePxNvmkWTM)

 ### a.
 Run the following commands in your shell to set the API key: